 This submarine is credited with sinking 16 Japanese vessels.

 There is a cost of $21.99 per adult and $12.99 for children.

-A self guided tour is included with your admission.
+A self-guided tour is included with your admission.

 There is a specific time on your ticket that instructs you when to meet at the Pearl Harbor Memorial Theater.
-You will wait in line, and then head into a small theater.
+You will wait in line and then head into a small theater.

-Boat Ride to the USS Arizona
+6.Boat Ride to the USS Arizona

 Once you have viewed the video you will be led outside to the boat.
 This boat is a transportation shuttle that will lead you to three spots.
 First, the USS Arizona Memorial.
 Second, the USS Missouri.
 Lastly, to Ford Island where the USS Oklahoma and USS Utah Memorials are located.